US sprinter Justin Gatlin fires coach over doping allegations

 - British newspaper claims team members are involved in doping scandal

-(CNN)Athletics' governing body the International Amateur Athletic Federation (IAAF) has begun an investigation into allegations that the coach and agent for 100 meter world champion, Justin Gatlin, offered to supply performance-enhancing drugs to undercover reporters.
+(CNN)Athletics' governing body the International Association of Athletics Federations (IAAF) has begun an investigation into allegations that the coach and agent for 100 meter world champion, Justin Gatlin, offered to supply performance-enhancing drugs to undercover reporters.

 British newspaper The Daily Telegraph reported on Tuesday that members of Gatlin's team -- coach Dennis Mitchell and athletics agent Robert Wagner -- offered to "illicitly supply performance-enhancing drugs" to its undercover reporters.